mrismanaziz/Reforestation/README.md

-## What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+## What did the 0 say to the 8?
+Nice belt.